Cleaning Business Insurance

 From suffering an injury yourself or causing harm to a client or member of the public to damaging someone’s home or business premises, you have to be prepared for the worst.
 This means it’s essential to have suitable financial protection in place.

-At Markel Direct, we offer tailored insurance packages designed to suit your specific needs as a cleaner.
-We’re here to safeguard your finances and allow you to concentrate on the task at hand.
+At Markel Direct, we offer insurance that can be tailored to suit your specific needs as a cleaner.
+We’re here to safeguard your business and allow you to concentrate on the task at hand.

 What is cleaners’ insurance?

-Cleaners’ insurance refers to the package of cover options available to self-employed cleaners and cleaning businesses.
-It typically includes public liability insurance.
-Other popular types of cover range from tools insurance to employers’ liability cover, professional indemnity insurance, occupational accident insurance and more.
-At Markel Direct, we provide a full range of policy options for you to choose from.
+Cleaning insurance is a range of cover options available to self-employed cleaners and cleaning businesses.
+The policy typically public liability insurance as well as tools insurance, employers’ liability cover, professional indemnity insurance, occupational accident insurance, and more.

 As a professional cleaner, you no doubt take great pride and care in the work you do.
 However, you can’t think of everything, and problems may arise.
-Possessions could get broken and people may be injured.
-Unless you would be prepared to cover the costs associated with these accidents yourself, you should seriously consider taking out cleaning liability insurance.
-It’s also important to be aware that some clients may insist you have public liability cover before they will do business with you.
+Possessions could get broken, and people may be injured.
+Unless you would be prepared to cover the costs associated with these accidents yourself, you should seriously consider taking out public liability insurance.
+You may also find that some clients insist you have public liability cover before they will do business with you.

 You might want to take out insurance to cover your tools as well.
 As a cleaner, you rely on specialist equipment to get the job done, and some of this doesn’t come cheap.
 If your equipment was to be stolen or damaged, you might face a large bill to replace or repair it.
-Having tools cover in place as part of your house cleaning insurance or commercial cleaning insurance policy will ensure you’re not left counting the cost.
+Having tools cover in place as part of your cleaners’ insurance policy will ensure you’re not left counting the cost.

 If you have anyone working for you, even if this is on a temporary or a part-time basis, it’s important to be aware that you’re required by law to take out employers’ liability insurance too.

-The cost of insurance for a cleaning company or self-employed cleaner depends on a number of factors.
+The cost of business insurance for a cleaning business or self-employed cleaner depends on a number of factors.
 For example, the size of your business will have an impact, as will the types of cover you choose and the level of protection you go for.

 *Price based on a cleaner requiring £1 million of public liability insurance.